-Demonstrated familiarity with the relevant literature is required.
+Students should demonstrate familiarity with the relevant literature.
 For independent projects, students should expect to complete a research project of approximately 50 pages.
-(With approval from the SI chair, the student may submit an equivalent creative work/research combination.)
+(With approval from the Liberal Arts chair, the student may submit an equivalent creative work/research combination.)